 Instructions

-- Cook frozen berries: Place them in a medium pan, add the sugar, mix well and bring to a light simmer.
-Let simmer, uncovered, for about 30 minutes or until most of the water has evaporated and the mixture has the consistency of a thick apple sauce.
-Let cool completely.
+- Cook berries: Place frozen berries in a medium pan, add the sugar, mix well, and bring to a light simmer.
+Let them simmer uncovered for about 30 minutes, or until most of the water has evaporated and the mixture has the consistency of a thick applesauce.
+1 lb mixed frozen berries + ¾ cup granulated sugar

-- Assemble the cake: Place one puff pastry circle on a serving plate.
-Spread ⅓ of the cream-berry mixture on top.
-Continue in the same manner with the remaining pastry circles and cream-berry mixture.
+- Layer the cake: Place one puff pastry circle on a serving plate and spread one-third of the cream-berry mixture on top.
+Repeat with the remaining circles and cream.
+Finish by topping with fresh berries and dusting lightly with confectioners' sugar just before serving.5.5 oz mixed berries + confectioners' sugar

 Notes